alecdel/CurbAlert/test/METRICS.md

 ## Metrics

 ### Happiness
-Net Promoter Score - The user will be prompted to answer the survey when opening the messages feature of the application.
+- Net Promoter Score - The user will be prompted to answer the survey when opening the messages feature of the application.

 ### Engagement
+-

 ### Adoption
+-

 ### Retention
-Retention - Retention rate will be gathered via Firebase analytics to see the overall rate for users returning to the app.
+- Retention - Retention rate will be gathered via Firebase analytics to see the overall rate for users returning to the app.
+- Firebase will monitor user activity, such as logging back into the app, posting another item, or completing transactions over time.
+- Custom retention events will be added to log repeat activity, and these will be timestamped to track return rates.

 ### Task Success
+-